EloniTest/HomeworksCFamily/README.md

 * Download the zip archive
 * upload the contents to Visual Studio Code
-* view or compile
-* run the desired task.
+* view or run the desired task.

 ## License